 Another fun share from our ebook, Paleo Ole! filled with over 40 Paleo Mexican food recipes!
 Since we know Cinco de Mayo is right around the corner, it’s the perfect time!
-To be honest, this sauce is so amazing and easy to make that you’ll find other creative ways to use it beside pouring over enchiladas, such as, you can serve it on top of grilled chicken or veggies.
+To be honest, this sauce is so amazing and easy to make.
+You’ll find other creative ways to use it like serving it on top of grilled chicken or veggies.
 Drizzle it on your scrambled eggs, make a marinade by adding more lime juice and avocado oil.
 So many possibilities!

 Now, back to the enchiladas, because who doesn’t love Paleo Mexican Food!
-We’ve used our CHICKEN CASERA as the filling because it’s delicious and simple tasting, which allows the sauce to shine a bit.
-We also use the TORTILLA RECIPE FROM OUR eBOOK, we think it’s the best cassava flour tortilla rendition around (duh) but we have a few on our site that will do the job.
-We have a little “Easter egg” for those of you that read the text here.
-Use the code, “$5DEAL” to grab a copy of our ebook for only $5, if you don’t already have it that is! 😉The tortilla recipe alone is worth it!
+We’ve used our CHICKEN CASERA as the filling because it’s delicious and simple tasting.
+This allows the sauce to shine a bit.
+We also use the TORTILLA RECIPE FROM OUR eBOOK.
+We think it’s the best cassava flour tortilla rendition around.
+Here’s a a little “Easter egg” for those of you that read the text here.
+Use the code, “$5DEAL” to grab a copy of our ebook for only $5!
+See, aren’t you glad you read this!?😉The tortilla recipe alone is worth it!
 You may be able to use a store bought variety like Siete Foods but have yet to try that out.
 If you happen to, please let us know how they turned out.

-The recipe makes about 2½ cups of sauce – and as a tip, reserve a little bit to warm up and serve on the side.
-It makes for a fun condiment to serve with the enchiladas and can easily be spooned over a side dish you might serve with the enchiladas or even just scooped up with some plantain chips!
+The recipe makes about 2½ cups of sauce.
+The sauce is WHOLE30, enchiladas are NOT!
+So feel free to use this sauce to drizzle over roasted veggies or grilled meats if you’re doing a Whole30 or a Plant-based Whole30.
+Reserve a little bit to warm up and serve on the side.
+It makes for a fun condiment.
+Serve with the enchiladas and can easily be spooned over a side dish you might serve with the enchiladas.
+Or even just scooped up with some plantain chips!

-As always, enjoy and when you make this or any of our Paleo Mexican Food dishes, please tag us over on Instagram!
+As always, enjoy!
+When you make this or any of our Paleo Mexican Food dishes, please tag us over on Instagram!
 We love to see folks enjoying our recipes!

 Links to our favorite items used in this recipe: